ipopescu/docs/source/docs/casper/concepts/design/highway.md

 In Highway, nodes communicate by broadcasting units.
 A unit is a structure containing the following:
 - Citations of other units (at most one per node), subject to validity conditions
 - An optional proposed list of deploys to be included in a block.
-Note that the list can be empty at genesis
+Note that the list can be empty
 - The unit's creator and its digital signature
 - Additional metadata, including a timestamp, sequence number, round length, etc.